Understanding phosphorus in Minnesota soils

 Stimulated by economic as well as environmental concerns, the efficient use of phosphorus is becoming more and more important.
 This Fact Sheet provides a discussion of:

-- phosphorus reactions in Minnesota soils
+- Phosphorus reactions in soils

-- uptake of phosphorus by plants
+- Uptake of phosphorus by plants

-- crop response to phosphate fertilizers
+- Crop response to phosphate fertilizers

-- prediction of the need for phosphate fertilizer
+- Predicting the need for phosphate fertilizers

-- management of phosphate fertilizers for production of agronomic crops.
+- Management of phosphate fertilizers

 Phosphorus reactions in soils